bw419/vessel_analysis/README.md

 #---------------------- unused functions: ----------------------#
 ''' initial attempt at filtering images.
-	not particularly theoretically justified but does an OK job. better methods are below. ''' def filter_raw_img(grey):
+	not particularly theoretically justified but does an OK job. ''' def filter_raw_img(grey):

 ''' test application of anisotropic_blur '''